Fraternity & Sorority Life Housing Policies

 - Submitting resident and member rosters per the posted deadlines and/or informing Housing Services of assignment changes within the house.

-- Work closely with the Greek CA and RAs to address issues with the facility or between residents.
+- Work closely with the fraternity and sorority life CA and RAs to address issues with the facility or between residents.

 All residents and rosters will be managed online via the Room Selection process on the Housing Portal.
-More information about the process for Greek Leaders and Greek residents can be found here.
+More information about the process for fraternity and sorority life leaders and residents can be found here.

-- Organizations must provide a current roster of its members in the fall and spring semesters by the dates specified within the Greek deadlines.
+- Organizations must provide a current roster of its members in the fall and spring semesters by the dates specified within the fraternity and sorority life deadlines.
 This full roster will indicate which non-resident members should have access to the facility.

 - Organizations must provide a current list of chapter officers and advisors.
 This officer roster will indicate which chapter leaders and advisors should have additional access to the facility.